eperol-tip/Final-Case-Study/README.md

 # Final-Case-Study
-This repository if for Final Case Study in CPE 028 - Developing Applications and Automation made by Elain Perol
+This repository is for Final Case Study in CPE 028 - Developing Applications and Automation made by Elain Perol

 ## Network Automation using Ansible